CycloneDX/transparency-exchange-api/discovery/readme.md

 - Syntax: `urn:tei:uuid:<name based on domain>:<unique identifier>`

 The name in the DNS name part points to a set of DNS records.
-A TEI with name “tea.example.com" queries for `tea.example.com HTTPS records.
+A TEI with name `tea.example.com` queries for `tea.example.com` `HTTPS` records.
 These point to the hosts available for the Transparency Exchange API.
-Note that "tea.example.com" may not have A/AAAA records at all if it points to other servers, like "tea01.example.org" and "teahost.example.net".
+Note that `tea.example.com` may not have `A`/`AAAA` records at all if it points to other servers, like `tea01.example.org` and `teahost.example.net`.

-If there are no HTTPS records, try to resolve the name (using AAAA and A DNS records).
+If there are no HTTPS records, try to resolve the name (using `AAAA` and `A` DNS records).

 After selecting a host and resolving that to IP address, the TEA client connects to the host using HTTPS with the original name, not the one found in DNS.
-The URI is composed of the name with the  "/.well-known/tea" prefix added.
+The URI is composed of the name with the `/.well-known/tea` prefix added.

 ```text
 tea.example.com.
 3600 IN HTTPS  1  tea01.prod.example.com.